Diverse Instagram Accounts Can Support Recovery

 Gerbner did not assign symbolic annihilation to any particular group, so it has since been applied to many different identities.
 We can apply the concept to non-dominant systemic identities, such as larger-bodied people, people of color, trans and gender-expansive people, disabled people, etc. If we don’t see bodies like our own represented, we may come to believe “my body doesn’t matter”.
 Often, this can turn into “I don’t matter”.
 This means that for people whose bodies are marginalized in any way, it is essential to see images of people that look like them.

-We have developed a roundup of Instagram accounts to help you on the journey.
+We have developed a roundup of Instagram accounts to help you on the journey of diversifying your social media feed.
 While it is not comprehensive, it is a starting point.
 What follows are some Instagram accounts that show body-positive images that celebrate diverse bodies in ways that mainstream media does not.

 At the time of this posting, these accounts are free of body shaming, fat shaming, food shaming, and disordered eating.
 Some are people in recovery from eating disorders.
 If we missed one of your favorite accounts that consistently publishes photos of bodies at the margins, please email us and let us know!